 Rise Companies is the organization responsible for managing Fundrise investments.
 There are some risks associated with the business model because the biggest revenue stream is not asset management but originating developer funding.

-One day the market will take a downturn, and this could pose some risk for Rise Companies, including:
+One day the real estate market will take a downturn, and this could pose some risk for Rise Companies, including:

 - Reduced access to investor capital

 Does this pose a problem for individual investors?

 It’s unlikely because this is a short-term issue and would not impact the REITs held by investors.
 Plus, as we can see from the balance sheets and the management experience inherent within Rise Companies, they have all the tools needed to navigate a market downturn.